jmancewicz/DIGITS/examples/object-detection/README.md

 ### Loading the data into DIGITS

-On the DIGITS home page, select the `Datasets` tab then click `New Dataset > Images > Object Detection`:
+On the DIGITS home page, select the `Datasets` tab then click `New Dataset > Image > Object Detection`:

 ![select dataset](select-object-detection-dataset.jpg)